-- A Community Supported Fishery (CSG) is an alternative business model for selling fresh, locally sourced seafood.
+A Community Supported Fishery (CSF) is an alternative business model for selling fresh, locally sourced seafood.
 CSF programs, modeled after increasingly popular Community Supported Agriculture programs, offers members shares offers seafood for a pre-paid membership fee.
 When you buy fish from a CSF, you are buying directly from the fisherman that caught the fish.

 Fresh or frozen?

 Flash freezing requires us to use technologically advanced, extremely low temperature freezers (± -40° Fahrenheit) for each piece just as soon as it is vacuum packed, maintaining the flavor, texture, and goodness of each day’s catch.
 This ensures that there is no degradation at all in the quality of the share you receive.
 When the fish freezes this quickly, no ice crystals form to affect the tissue, preserving the fish naturally.

 Flash freezing has been proven to the very best way to preserve the shelf life of our wild & sustainably caught Alaskan salmon.
 This process ensures a much longer shelf (freezer) life, and relegates artificial preservatives to being a thing of the past.
 And the flavor, aroma, and nutritional benefits you enjoy are exactly as they were when it was caught, even if you live thousands of miles away.

 What are the nutritional benefits of wild salmon?

 Sockeye is considered a superfood and is a great way to get essential nutrients like omega-3 fatty acids and protein while also helping to promote heart health.
 Salmon is also rich in vitamins and minerals like iron and vitamin B12, as well as other important nutrients such as selenium, phosphorus, and zinc.
 Eating salmon can also help reduce inflammation, support brain health, and improve overall skin health.